Canada Pay Equity Act Compliance Guide

 Employers with fewer than 10 employees are not subject to the Act.

-Canadian Pay Equity Act Reporting Deadlines
+Canadian Pay Equity Act Deadlines

 Employers must develop a pay equity plan that includes:

-The plan must be posted in a prominent location accessible to all employees, and employees must be notified of its availability.
+The plan must be posted in a prominent location accessible to employees, and employees must be notified of its availability.

 Employers must: